aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Aspose.Words allows you to sign a DOC, DOCX, or ODT document digitally using the [Sign](https://apireference.aspose.com/words/net/aspose.words.digitalsignatures/digitalsignatureutil/methods/sign/index) method and [SignOptions](https://apireference.aspose.com/words/net/aspose.words.digitalsignatures/signoptions) properties.

-The following code example shows how to sign documents using a certificate holder and sign options:
+The following code example demonstrates how to sign documents using a certificate holder and sign options:

 {{< highlight csharp >}}
 // Create X.509 certificate.